 The Fujinon 18-135mm has the best Optical Stabilization I have ever experienced.
 I managed to shoot at focal length 135mm using shutter speed 1/10s and produce a perfectly sharp image.
 It is remarkable.

-I assigned the front function button to trigger Histogram display in EVF.
+I assigned the front function button to trigger the Histogram display in EVF.
 With the latest firmware update, it displays a combined histogram plus three more versions for each color channel.
-Now when I am ready to shoot, I press AE-L button to lock the exposure, next I activate the histogram inside of the EVF, and finally, I tweak the exposure by adjusting the exposure compensation using Front Command Dial.
+Now when I am ready to shoot, I press the AE-L button to lock the exposure; next, I activate the histogram inside of the EVF, and finally, I tweak the exposure by adjusting the exposure compensation using Front Command Dial.
 And I always have four histograms in EVF to evaluate my adjustments.

 One of the shortcomings of the Fuji XT2 is considered to be not a stellar high ISO performance.
-But, once again I do not entirely agree with the conclusion.
-I guess if you compare XT2 ISO performance to a full frame sensor camera like Sony 7r it might be the case, but I find the ISO performance is excellent for the APS-C camera.
-I was surprised that at ISO 12800 images are still usable with plenty of details.
+But, once again, I do not entirely agree with the conclusion.
+I guess if you compare XT2 ISO performance to a full frame sensor camera like the Sony 7r, it might be the case, but I find the ISO performance is excellent for the APS-C camera.
+I was surprised that at ISO 12800, images are still usable with plenty of details.

-The combination of excellent ISO performance with improved and extended Auto ISO functionality, allows me to shoot in the conditions I would never consider shooting before.
+The combination of excellent ISO performance with improved and extended Auto ISO functionality allows me to shoot in conditions I would never consider shooting before.

 The day I received the camera and the lens I went on a day-long trip to shoot winter landscapes.
-After shooting for 2 hours I realized that I had cramps in my fingers.
+After shooting for 2 hours, I realized I had cramps in my fingers.

-Sony a6000 is a small camera, but it has a beefy, not very deep but pretty wide grip and I could comfortably carry the camera using my entire palm.
-But the Fuji XT2 is a bigger and heavier camera with the tiny grip and I always had to squeeze it with my fingers putting unnecessary strain on them.
+Sony a6000 is a small camera, but it has a beefy, not very deep, but pretty wide grip, and I could comfortably carry the camera using my entire palm.
+But the Fuji XT2 is a bigger and heavier camera with a tiny grip, and I always had to squeeze it with my fingers putting unnecessary strain on them.

-I also bought inexpensive L-Bracket with the metal grip.
+I also bought an inexpensive L-Bracket with a metal grip.

-Now when I shoot handheld, I use thumb grip only, and when I am on a tripod I attach the L-Bracket Grip as well.
+Now when I shoot handheld, I use a thumb grip only, and when I am on a tripod, I also attach the L-Bracket Grip.

 I like the Fuji XT2 design and mechanical dials, but I expected to have the ability to assign all mechanical dial functionalities to customizable function buttons.
 That is not the case.

-Same goes for the Metering selection, you have to use mechanical dial and no function button or Quick Menu options.
+The same goes for the Metering selection; you have to use a mechanical dial and no function button or Quick Menu options.

-When shooting in Aperture Priority mode, the only way to change the aperture value is to use lens aperture ring.
-It is very comfortable when shooting handheld but when on a tripod, once again it requires a second hand.
-There is no way to change aperture using Rear Command dial.
+When shooting in Aperture Priority mode, the only way to change the aperture value is to use a lens aperture ring.
+It is very comfortable when shooting handheld, but when on a tripod, once again, it requires a second hand.
+There is no way to change the aperture using the Rear Command dial.